 Including stints as a model, acting in "Taxi" (2004) and "The Devil Wears Prada" (2006), Gisele has built a reputation all across the world not only for her working career, but her charitable work, too.
 She's worked with Save the Children, Red Cross and Doctors Without Borders.

 Brady previously dated actress Bridget Moynahan before getting together with Gisele.
 They share a son named Jack.

-All told, Tom Brady’s net worth is an estimated $250 million, according to Celebrity Net Worth.
-Tom has said that he plans on playing until he is 45, which sadly for the rest of the NFL would be another few seasons.
-If that’s the case, he could earn well over $300 million in contracts over his career.
+All told, Tom Brady's net worth is an estimated $250 million, according to Celebrity Net Worth.
+Tom formerly said that he planned on playing until he is 45, which is how old he is now, earning more than $300 million in contracts over his career.